-This articles covers important truth which cluster around the great truth – the sacrifice of Christ as an atonement for sin.
-In order to be rightly understood and appreciated, every truth in the word of God, from Genesis to Revelation, must be studied in the light that streams from the cross of Calvary.
+This articles covers important truths which cluster around the great truth – the sacrifice of Christ as an atonement for your sin.
+In order to understand and appreciate them, they must be studied in the light that comes from the cross of Calvary.

 Browse articles categories

 - Know God – about God and His Only-begotten Son Jesus Christ »

 - Experience God – His love, mercy, righteousness, and other awesome attributes of His character »